AgentMC/Sao20/Translate/En/Part10.md

 "No, it’s not like this."

-— While saying so resolutely, Kirito lifted his right hand and pressed it against his chest:
+— while saying so resolutely, Kirito lifted his right hand and pressed it against his chest:

 "Memories are here.
 In minds of all the people who met Yujio and spent time together with him, the memory of him remains.
 If this memory of Yujio speaks...... that is the real Yujio."